pmichaillat/unemployment/syllabus.md

 #### Research paper

-Most Thursday class meetings will be devoted to research.
+Thursday class meetings will be devoted to research.
 Indeed, this is a research-intensive course, which will serve as good preparation for students interested in pursuing further studies in macroeconomics, especially a PhD.

 In this course you will shift away from learning the results of other peoples' research into learning how to conduct your own research.
 You will therefore devote a good part of the course to active research.
 You will learn: